top of page

 How Behaviour Therapy Can Help

 Behaviour therapy, particularly when guided by trained professionals like Board Certified Behaviour Analysts (BCBAs), focuses on positive reinforcement and supportive strategies.
-Therapists work collaboratively with team members and families to understand each child's unique needs and develop customised plans that promote positive behaviour changes.
+Therapists work collaboratively with team members and families to understand each child's unique needs.
+They develop customised plans that promote positive behaviour changes.

 An experienced behaviour therapist offers this comforting insight: